sassoftware/viya4-ark/pre_install_report/README.md

 be considered a snapshot in time.

 The Kubernetes cluster for a SAS Viya deployment must meet the requirements documented in [SAS® Viya® Operations](https://go.documentation.sas.com/doc/en/itopscdc/default/itopssr/titlepage.htm)
 Ensure that the Kubernetes version is within the documented range for the selected cloud provider.
-If the Kubernetes server version is below a current default minimum, a warning will be included in the report.
+If the Kubernetes server version is below the default minimum, a warning will be included in the report.

 ### Memory and vCPU Check